-- 4. Submission to the Archive: All undergraduate theses published at FSU are housed in the DigiNole archive.
-Students must submit their final signed thesis to the archive as a PDF file by the last day of classes in order to officially earn Honors in the Major recognition on their transcript. - Exception Request: Sometimes, there may be important reasons why the submission of the honors thesis to an open access database like the DigiNole archive may not be appropriate, even if you have the option to request an embargo.
-One example could be that making your thesis available to the public on DigiNole may compromise the privacy and safety of your or your research subjects, even if they have been anonymized.
-If you believe you have legitimate reasons for not submitting your thesis to DigiNole, first consult with your thesis director.
-If they agree with your concerns, you should email a brief rationale to HITM@fsu.edu with your thesis director CC'd on the email.
-The Director of the Honors Program will review your rationale, and a decision will be communicated to you and your thesis director via email within three to five business days. - 5.
-Graduation: The Honors Program hosts a graduation medallion ceremony in the fall, spring, and summer semesters.
+- 4. Submission to the Archive: All undergraduate HITM projects published at FSU can be accessed from the DigiNole archive.
+Students must submit their final project to the archive by the last day of classes in order to officially earn Honors in the Major recognition on their transcript. - Exception Request: Sometimes, there may be important reasons why the submission of the HITM project to an open access database like the DigiNole archive may not be appropriate, even if a student has the option to request an embargo.
+One example could be that making the HITM project available to the public on DigiNole may compromise the privacy and safety of the student or their research subjects, even if they have been anonymized.
+If a student believes they have legitimate reasons for not submitting their HITM project to DigiNole, they should first consult with their faculty director.
+If the director agrees with the student's concerns, the student should email a brief rationale to https://director.org/hITM@fsu.edu with their faculty director CC'd on the email.
+The Director of the Honors Program will review the rationale, and a decision will be communicated to the student and their faculty director via email within three to five business days. - 5.
+Graduation: All HITM requirements must be met, including departmentally specific requirements (if any) and the oral defense, before graduation from FSU and conferral of the bachelor's degree.

+The Honors Program hosts a graduation medallion ceremony in the fall, spring, and summer semesters.
 This ceremony is scheduled each semester before the colleges' commencement ceremonies.
-Honors in the Major students have the option to participate in the Honors Program medallion ceremony and to receive an Honors in the Major medallion.
+HITM students have the option to participate in the Honors Program medallion ceremony and to receive an Honors in the Major medallion.
 This medallion may also be worn at their college commencement ceremony.
 Regardless of their participation in the Honors Program medallion ceremony, HITM students will have "With Honors" written by their major in their college commencement program and on their final official transcript.